menu

 Demographics

-The percentage of people in Strykersville who are college-educated is somewhat higher than the average US community of 21.84%: 27.80% of adults in Strykersville have at least a bachelor's degree.
+The education level of Strykersville citizens is a little higher than the average for US cities and towns: 21.00% of adults in Strykersville have at least a bachelor's degree.

-The per capita income in Strykersville in 2022 was $38,193, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $152,772 for a family of four.
+The per capita income in Strykersville in 2022 was $36,203, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $144,812 for a family of four.
 However, Strykersville contains both very wealthy and poor people as well.

-Strykersville is a somewhat ethnically-diverse town.
 The people who call Strykersville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Strykersville residents report their race to be White.
-Strykersville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.97% of the town’s residents.
-Important ancestries of people in Strykersville include German, Irish, Polish, French, and Italian.
+The greatest number of Strykersville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Strykersville include German, Irish, Italian, Polish, and French.

 The most common language spoken in Strykersville is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and Italian.

 Notable & Unique Neighborhood Characteristics